-Often labeled as the 6th borough with its close relation to New York City, but the Newark hoods have built their own separate reputation, a reputation that became known as Brick City.
-With the large number of legendary neighborhoods in the heart of the Newark ghetto that were mostly housing project complexes, the alias of “Brick City” was given to Newark.
+Often labeled as the 6th borough with its close location to New York City, Newark hoods have built their own separate reputation away from the big city.
+With a number of legendary neighborhoods in the heart of the Newark ghetto that were mostly housing projects, the name of “Brick City” was given to Newark.

 Map of Newark Hoods

-Officially, or unofficially, the Newark hoods are divided into separate sections that are known as wards, that includes the North Ward, South Ward, East Ward, Central Ward, and West Ward.
+The Newark hoods are divided into separate sections that are known as wards, that includes the North Ward, South Ward, East Ward, Central Ward, and West Ward.
 Originally, most were only allowed to live in the Central Ward neighborhood, but this changed as white flight between the 1950s and 1970s left people to move into other sections of the city.

-The streets of the East Ward, known locally to some as the Down Bottoms, is a diverse community of multiple racial groups but has small housing complexes like Pennington Court, Hyatt Court, and Riverview Court, which is officially the Terrell Homes.
-While the West Ward, which is near the city of Irvington and the Garden State Parkway, is mainly the Valisburg area that is divided into Ill Hill (Ivy Hill) and Hoodaville, along with the Bradley Court projects.
+The streets of the East Ward, known locally to some as the Down Bottoms, is a diverse community of multiple racial groups but has small housing complexes like Pennington Court, Hyatt Court, and Riverview Court.
+The West Ward, which is near the city of Irvington and the Garden State Parkway, is mainly the Valisburg area that is divided into Ill Hill (Ivy Hill) and Hoodaville, along with the Bradley Court projects.

-The Newark hoods of the South Ward are mostly the Clinton Hill and Weequahic neighborhoods, along streets like Lyons Avenue, Bergen Street, or Clinton Avenue, combined with the housing projects of Seth Boyden and Dayton Street.
-Within the streets of the North Ward, a former Italian community and now home to a large portion of Newark’s Latino community, there is the old Columbus Homes high-rise, the Grafton Avenue projects, Stephen Crane Projects (SCP), and the Spiers (Garden Spiers Projects).
+The Newark hoods of the South Ward are mostly the Clinton Hill and Weequahic neighborhoods, combined with the housing projects of Seth Boyden and Dayton Street.
+Within the streets of the North Ward, a former Italian community and now home to a large portion of Newark’s Latino community, there was the old Columbus Homes high-rise, the Grafton Avenue projects, Stephen Crane Projects, and the Garden Spiers Projects.

 The heart of the old Newark ghetto was the city’s Central Ward.
-Between Springfield and Clinton Avenue, home of the former Prince Street (Stella Wright), Hayes Homes, and Crazyville (Scudder Homes), is where most Newark’s housing projects were once located at.
-Other former neighborhoods of the Central Ward included the Little Bricks (Felix Fuld Court), Brick Towers and High Street (MLK Blvd.), Slash T (Baxter Terrace), and Norfolk Street.
+Between Springfield and Clinton Avenue, home of the former Prince Street, Hayes Homes, and Crazyville, was where most of Newark’s housing projects were once located.
+Other former neighborhoods of the Central Ward included the Felix Fuld Court, High Street, Baxter Terrace, and Norfolk Street.